arashdewan/PIC16A_GUI/README.md

 # PIC16A_GUI
-process on creating machine learning models on graphical user interfaces based on the AnimalSpecies program.
+process on creating machine learning models on graphical user interfaces based on the AnimalSpecies program (https://github.com/arashdewan/ML_animalspecies).